 - Japan is a cash society.
 The local currency is the “yen”.
 Credit cards are not accepted in many places.
 Many of the mid and high-level restaurants, taxies, hotels as well as 7-Eleven convenience stores do accept credit cards.
 We carried cash with us consistently.

 - Bring cash with you.
 We never carried more than $500.00 with us and when we ran out we just used an ATM.
 There are plenty of ATMs at airports, train and metro stations, etc. Overall we never had a problem finding one to get cash out.

 - Japan is not cheap.
 Prices overall are comparable to those in the USA so plan accordingly.

 - When paying to place the money/credit card at the little tray.
 Japanese people only take the payment from that tray and never from your hands.
 This was our experience.

 - Plan your hotel’s locations strategically.
 Make sure they are close to train/metro stations.
 Japan has a superb rail system and you barely ever would need a car if you made a good hotel choice.
 To see how we did it check out the main post going over each of the locations we stayed.
 In each of the cities, we have provided a link to the actual hotel.
-Hotels we stayed at were walking distance to the train station.
+The hotels we stayed at were within walking distance of the train station.